rokib97/learn-shell-terminal/chapters/chapter-4/README.md

 # Chapter 4: Programs

-In this chapter, you'll learn the Programs.
+In this chapter, you'll Dive into shell configuration and the role of environment variables in customizing your shell environment.
+Learn how the PATH variable works and how to modify it to control the locations searched for executable programs.

 ## Lessons